The Crownsmen: The 1980s

 In 1981, Dan Hunter brought to the Crownsmen former original member Jim Davis, former member Rick Gentry and new member Joe Wilson, who was the pastor for the Rock of Faith Church in Ontario, California, which at that time was called Liberty Christian Center.
 Dan brought in musicians to form a full live band.
 The Crownsmen for the first time expanded to 10 members (including the bus driver).

 The Crownsmen released the Country/Traditional album Back to the Basics, featuring such songs as "Excuses" and "God Walks The Dark Hills".
 The album was a return to traditional Southern Gospel Music.
 In 1982, the Crownsmen released their final live album and their final album for Manna Records, On Stage.

 In 1983, the Crownsmen regrouped with Ted, his sister, Pam, Dan, and Rick Evans.
 The family performed concerts accompanied by Rick Balentine on keyboards and Jeff Olson on drums.
-This version lasted for only a year or two.
+This version lasted for a year or two.